Lakunzo/ec2-to-rds-terraform/README.md

 ### Variable.tf
 1. Enter your AWS credentials for Secret Key, Access ID and Session token (optional)
 2. Enter the password to use when creating your database

+### UserData.sh
+Contains the bash script to install Mysql client and connect to the MysQL instance

+### RDS Instance
+Contains the terraform resources needed to create an RDS

+### EC2 Instance
+Contains the terraform resources needed to create an EC2 instance